-Human Cities_Challenging the City Scale is a project co-funded from 2014-2018 by the Creative Europe Programme of the European Union.
+is a project co-funded from 2014-2018 by the Creative Europe Programme of the European Union.
 It is a platform of interdisciplinary exchanges of 12 partners led by Cité du Design from Saint-Etienne, born from a concept created in 2006 by the Belgian association Pro Materia.
-This European network is about exploring the way in which the inhabitants reclaim the constantly evolving contemporary city (especially through experiments in the urban space) and ways of (re)inventing city life, as sources of wellbeing and quality of life.
-These structural changes are impacting both people and places like shops, public squares, parks, or streets in town and city centres.
+The project explored how the inhabitants (re) ivent the constantly evolving contemporary city , especially through experiments in the urban space.
+It worked with people and places like shops, public squares, parks, or streets in towns and cities.

-Human Cities shares all theses values with strong partners such as : La Cité du design (FR) – Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia (SI) – Clear Village (UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia (BE) – Aalto University (FI) – FH Joanneum (AT) – Association of Estonian designers (EST) – Beaz (ES) – CultureLab (BE).
+The network gathered 12 organizations from 11 countries: Cité du design Saint-Etienne (FR) – Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia (SI) – Clear Village (UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia (BE) – Aalto University (FI) – FH Joanneum (AT) – Association of Estonian designers (EST) – Bilbao Ekintza (ES) – CultureLab (BE).

 The partners included Universities and research centres, design centres and agencies, festivals and design associations.
 They shared a common goal: to identify practice that challenges the way cities are co-designed.

 Occupying vacant buildings to test new ways of working or learning; federating the makers community to contribute to the development of a district; activating and improving the quality of public spaces: these were some of our partners’ missions.

 In four years the project has produced a rich programme of activities and outputs:

 – an investigation of 90 state-of-the-art case studies, collected in a book Investigation

 – 9 co-creative sessions

 – 18 experiments in 13 cities